-There are no administrative claims under the plan except for any quarterly fees owed by the Debtors that may become due between now and the confirmation of the case.
-Debtor estimates that one or two more quarters of fees will become due before the case can be confirmed and close.
+There are no administrative claims under the plan except for any quarterly fees owed by the Debtors that may become due between now and the confirmation of the case and fees due the office of Lefkovitz and Lefkovitz.
+Debtor estimates that two more quarters of fees will become due before the case can be confirmed and close.
 Additionally there may be unpaid attorney's fees for Steven L. Lefkovitz, Counsel for the Debtor-in-possession, which are subject to the approval of the Court.
 These fees would not be due on the effective date and Counsel for the Debtor will agree to defer payments in a mutually agreed upon payment plan.
-At this time, Debtor does not believe that there will be any additional attorney fees over and above the initial retainer that was paid in this case.
+Steven L. Lefkovitz was paid an initial retainer in this case of \$5,000.00 and anticipates that there will be an additional \$5,000.00 due through confirmation.
+The Debtor also paid a \$1,717.00 filing which has already been paid to the Court.
+A final fee application will be filed within 30 days of entry of an order of confirmation, and interim fee application will be filed by September 7, 2018.